I had a go at encoding a video using the new AV1 codec. This is Peter unfolding his Brompton at Montparnasse station.

-I rendered the cake shop video on a shared server, of which I have a single dedicated CPU thread.
-This is fine because the libaom encoder isn’t multi-threaded.
+I rendered the cake shop video on a shared server, on which I have a single dedicated CPU thread.
+The libaom encoder isn’t multi-threaded so we’re limited to one core anyway.
 Here’s a general comparison of encoding time with a range of codecs.

 As you can see, AV1 takes a long time to encode.
 There’s a faster encoder in development called rav1e, but I haven’t tried it yet.